KYVENetwork/docs/docs/token_holders/delegating.md

 In return for lending out $KYVE and putting them at risk in order to secure the network delegators receive rewards in form of $KYVE.
 The most important parameter to estimate the rewards is the APY (Annual percentage yield) or also sometimes called APR (Annual percentage rate).
 This is an estimation of how much interest you can accrue in one year.

 :::caution
-**IMPORTANT**: The chain delegation APY is **never** a garuantee.
+**IMPORTANT**: The chain delegation APY is **never** a guarantee.
 It is simply an estimation for the next year based on current parameters.
 :::

 Another parameter which influences the rewards of a delegator is the node commission.
 The node commission defines how much of the block reward directly goes to the node and how much goes to the rest - the delegators.
 A high commission means less rewards for delegators, a low one the opposite.

 The source of those rewards are a combination of inflation and transaction fees.
-Inflation helps stablizing the network by providing consistent rewards to chain nodes and chain delegators.
+Inflation helps stabilizing the network by providing consistent rewards to chain nodes and chain delegators.
 Those rewards are minted every block and collected in a fee pool where every transaction fee gets collected, too.
 After the rewards for each block are collected there are distributed in the Cosmos SDK [x/distribution](https://docs.cosmos.network/main/modules/distribution) module.

 Those rewards then can be claimed in the block explorer.
 Once they are claimed they are liquid and free to use.